top of page

 Kotel.Ropit

 The Kotel was the focal point of prayer.
 This classic scene was reproduced on many postcards.
-This one, taken from the women's side, was sent in 1913 to Beirut.
+This one, showing a large women's presence, was sent in 1913 to Beirut.
 It uses a Russian stamp because it was sent through the Russian postal service operating in the Ottoman Empire.

 Mailed from Jerusalem 9 March 1912 to Pennsylvania by a Christian tourist. '...saw place of nativity and ...Jew Wailing (Wall)'.